solarretrace/tephra-rs/notes.md

 ## Use `std::error::Error` for failure source.
 ## Do not box/own all parse errors.
 ## Impl `PartialEq` on results for testing.
-## Return value, token, rest on success.
+## Return value, span, lexer on success.

 Implemented as value, span, lexer.

+## Join spans by default, explicitely separate them.

+Spans are joined extremely frequently, so it is much simpler to only specify when they should be separated.
+The lexer should track both its current position and the position of the last unconsumed text.
+This will enable lexer reuse without cloning, and allow spans to be joined implicitely.
+The Lexer::next method returns the span of the most recent token on success, and on error it returns the span of unconsumed text.

 ## Return context, expected, source, and rest on failure.